 Anyway, it still amazes me that a panel so thin is able to produce such a beautiful picture image.

 The TV stand has a thin sloped surface in the front that nearly runs the length of the display panel.
 The sloped design also helps to disperse the sound from the TV’s down-firing speakers into the room for a wider soundstage presence.

 The rear portion of the stand is much thicker in height but narrower in width and is attached to the front piece of the stand.
 The design provides good support and stability for the TV.
 Additionally, the sloped design of the stand helps to disperse sound into the room for a wider soundstage presence.

 LG’s Magic Remote is one of my favorite remotes to use.
-Its design and layout is very good and provides a nice and comfortable fit in my hand while in use, and offers very good functionality.
+Its design and layout are very good and provide a nice and comfortable fit in my hand while in use, and offers very good functionality.
 I really enjoy using its “point-and-click” feature which uses an on-screen mouse pointer to control certain TV functions.
-It also uses voice recognition via the remote’s built-in microphone and enables voice command for live TV, internet apps, web browser, input selection, and volume control.
+It also uses voice recognition via the remote’s built-in microphone and enables voice commands for live TV, internet apps, web browser, input selection, and volume control.

 LG’s smart TV platform uses a new webOS 4.5 version on 2019 TVs which brings a new look and added functions.
 The on-screen menu has been improved and has added a second contextual row to the app menu that pops up when you select an app.
 In this second row, you’ll see recently watched content, along with movie recommendations and trending content.

 LG’s webOS 4.5 also supports Amazon Alexa and Google Assistant and will be adding support of Apple’s AirPlay 2 and HomeKit with a firmware update.